 In line with Article 98 (2) of the Council Regulation (EU) No 1303/2013, Government has decided to avail of the possibility to finance in a complementary manner and subject to the limit of 10 per cent of European funds for the Programme, actions falling within the scope of assistance from the ESF, provided that they are considered necessary for the satisfactory implementation of the operation and are directly linked to it.
 The flexibility facility will not necessarily reach the full 10 per cent.
 The use of the facility will be monitored through the Structural Funds Database.

-the of functions that the order of proprietty Investment 7c - Developing and improving environmentally-friendly (including low noise) and low-carbon transport systems, including inland waterways and maritime transport, ports, priority multimodal links and airport infrastructure, in order to promote sustainable regional and local mobility N/A 1 " 1 2
+Investment 7c - Developing and improving environmentally-friendly (including low noise) and low-carbon transport systems, including inland waterways and maritime transport, ports, multimodal priority links and airport infrastructure, in order to promote sustainable regional and local mobility